YHKimmm/PetSitter/README.md

 This command will apply any pending migrations to the database and update it to the latest schema.

-4. You can now run your ASP.NET MVC application and verify that it is using the updated database schema.
+4. You can now run your ASP.NET MVC application and verify that it is using the updated database schema

-##Usage
+## Usage

-Run the application.
+1. Run the application

-Register as a customer or sitter.
+2. Register as a customer or sitter

-Search for available sitters and book a pet sitting service.
+3. Search for available sitters and book a pet sitting service

-Review your upcoming bookings on the dashboard.
+4. Review your upcoming bookings on the dashboard
-Contributing
-If you would like to contribute to the project, please fork the repository and submit a pull request.

-##Demo
+## Demo
 https://petsitter20230420102802.azurewebsites.net/
-* Login as Customer:
-Email: braydenkim@gmail.com
-Password: P@ssw0rd!

-* Login as Sitter:
-Email: ssdteamgreen@gmail.com
-Password: P@ssw0rd!

-* Login as Admin:
-Email: ktyty0909@gmail.com
-Password: P@ssw0rd!

-##WireFrame

-##ERD

-##License
+## WireFrame

+## ERD

+## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.